-Solid nonhazardous waste generated at the CBF consist primarily of solid sanitary waste, trash, waste paper, scrap metal, air filters, personnel respirators, plastic bags and gloves.
+Solid nonhazardous waste generated at the CBF consist primarily of solid sanitary waste.
 Non-recyclable portions of this waste will be sent to the sanitary/industrial landfill.
 Quantities in Table 6.2 were generated as shown in Figures 3.2, 3.3, and 3.4.